 Hadoop: the basic components

-Amazon EMR programmatically installs and configures applications in the Hadoop project, including Hadoop MapReduce, YARN, and HDFS, across the nodes in your cluster.
-However, starting with Amazon EMR release 5.x, Hive and Pig use Apache Tez instead of Hadoop MapReduce as an execution engine.
+Amazon EMR programmatically installs and configures applications in the Hadoop project, including Hadoop MapReduce, YARN, HDFS, and Apache Tez across the nodes in your cluster.

 Processing with Hadoop MapReduce, Tez, and YARN